paridhi-ramtani-iitmbs/markdown-to-html/README.md

 # Overview
-This web application converts Markdown text input into HTML.
-It uses the `marked` library to parse Markdown and `highlight.js` to syntax-highlight code blocks.
+This web application displays a list of products along with their total sales.
+It dynamically calculates and updates the total sales amount based on the individual product sales.

 # Setup
 Simply open the `index.html` file in your web browser.
-There are no external dependencies or complex setup processes.
+The application requires no external dependencies or complex setup processes.

 # Usage
-1. Paste your Markdown text into the textarea provided.
-2. Click the "Convert" button to see the rendered HTML output below the input area.
-3. Code blocks within the Markdown will be highlighted appropriately.

-Enjoy converting your Markdown content easily!
+1. Open the application in your browser.
+2. The table displays products with their corresponding total sales.
+3. The total sales amount is updated automatically based on the individual product sales.

+# Improvements Made
+In this version, a Bootstrap table has been added to list each product with its total sales.
+The application now accurately calculates and displays the overall total sales amount after rendering the products.
+This enhances the user experience by providing a clear view of sales data.